 This Has Been About How to Tell if Plastic Is BPA-Free

-At the end of the day, BPA-free plastic isn’t the perfect solution.
-While it’s better than BPA-filled plastic, many alternative chemicals come with their own concerns, and plastic, in general, still poses risks—both to our health and the environment.
+Ultimately, BPA-free plastic isn’t the perfect solution.
+While it’s better than BPA-filled plastic, many alternative chemicals have their concerns, and plastic, in general, still poses risks to both our health and the environment.

 The best way to avoid uncertainty is to choose non-plastic options whenever possible.
-Glass, stainless steel, ceramic, and high-quality silicone are all safer, more durable choices without hidden chemical worries.
+Glass, stainless steel, ceramic, and high-quality silicone are all safer and more durable choices, free from hidden chemical concerns.
 Plus, they last longer and don’t contribute to the endless cycle of plastic waste.

-So while reading labels and choosing “less harmful” plastics can help in the short term, the real solution is moving toward a plastic-free lifestyle.
-When it comes to our health and the planet, cutting out plastic is always the smartest choice.
+So, while reading labels and choosing “less harmful” plastics can help in the short term, the real solution is moving toward a plastic-free lifestyle.
+When it comes to our health and the planet, opting for plastic-free choices is always the smartest choice.